moogacs/docs.buf.build/docs/best-practices/module-development.md

 For those that don't adopt this best practice, those APIs are more prone to *collide* with other user API definitions.
-For example, if a consumer needs to import Protobuf definitions from two modules, both of which define an `api.proto`, then the result module will not compile.
+For example, if a consumer needs to import Protobuf definitions from two modules, both of which define an `api.proto`, then the resulting module doesn't compile.
 In other words, it's impossible for the compiler to distinguish between what `api.proto` you are referring to if there are multiple.